flyck/astro-party/README.md

   to work though for most of the pages.
   - I could definitely do some crazy navigation within a section (party / participant / task) via hx-boost which doesnt need deep linking
+- Doing a db schema changes from date to string was as easy as changing the schema in the `db/config.ts`, removing the frontend type conversion and running a `npm run astro db push` 👏
 - AstroDBs local behavior with sqlite is different from the prod deployment.
 Locally I always get the insert / delete status back.
 On deployment that is always empty
   - Fixed by request it specifically with `.returning()`